How to build a wood fired pottery kiln books

 ISBN 0-7136-4621-7

 Review: The book contains work from over 60 ceramic artists, but it’s not only an exhibition book.
 Concepts like: The artist, the art, and the artist-kiln are quite interesting.
 And it gives an overview of kilns used by professional artists today, without going too deep into any of them.
-The book starts by trying to find out more about wood-firing in Britain, with the primary aim of forming a basic to compare with wood-firing practice in other countries (like USA and Australia, but also Canada is mentioned).
+The book starts by trying to find out more about wood-firing in Britain, with the primary aim of forming a basic to compare with wood-firing practices in other countries (like USA and Australia, but Canada is also mentioned).
 It also has some interesting pages about “community kilns”, where potters join together and both build and burn kilns as a group.
 Modern woodfired kiln history in England is highlighted, and the book discusses different kiln types.
 It also adds information and blueprints of different types of kilns.
 Besides having a high focus on artworks, and a page or two of glaze receipts, the book is also a source for learning about wood firing and building ceramic kilns.

 books alternative kilns firing techniques james c watkins paul andrew wandless